Manson prosecutor: Keep them all locked up forever

 The killers went on trial the following year, and Kay joined the prosecution team two months later after the original lead prosecutor was dismissed and Vincent Bugliosi took over.
 Bugliosi’s subsequent book “Helter Skelter” became one of the best-selling crime tales of all time.

-Key says the Manson trial was “definitely the most bizarre” case he ever tried, adding with understatement: “It was almost a circus.”
+Kay, 76, spent nearly 40 years in the Los Angeles County district attorney’s office.
+He says the Manson trial was “definitely the most bizarre” case he ever tried, adding: “It was almost a circus.”

 The cult leader and his followers carved Xs into their foreheads to show their disdain for society.
 At one point, Manson leaped over the defense table with a pencil in hand and shouted at the judge that someone should cut off his head.
 At another, he grabbed a newspaper with a headline declaring President Richard Nixon had concluded he was guilty and held it up for the jury to see.